King Edward VI Five Ways School: Entry

-Academic stature

 Subjects offered

 At GCSE, students are obliged to choose at least one humanities subject between History and Geography, at least one foreign language (options include French, German, Latin and Spanish), and other traditional subjects such as Biology, Chemistry and Physics (can be separated into either Combined or Triple/Single Science), Maths, English Language, English Literature and Religious Studies.
 Other options include: Music, Art, Drama, Food Preparation and Nutrition, Design and Technology, Physical Education, Computer Science and OSLA (Outdoor Skills Leadership and Adventure) which is a school funded option and does not count as a GCSE but does provide awards including the Climbing NICAS Award, the BCU Star Awards, Advanced First Aid Qualifications and the Duke of Edinburgh Bronze Award.

 Previously, four subjects were picked at AS Level.
 However, from 2017 students are now expected to choose three subjects to complete at A Level and to complete an Extended Project Qualification.
 Options exclusive to A Level studies are: Business, Economics, Government & Politics, Law, Classical Civilisation, Sport Studies, Psychology, Sociology and Philosophy as well as courses from down the school.
 There is also a Further Maths option, which enables a candidate to take two A Levels, one in Mathematics, one in Further Maths, over the two years.
 From 2013, the school no longer offers IB courses.
 Candidates taking four A-levels are not allowed to complete an Extended Project Qualification.

 The International Baccalaureate took its first cohort of students in 2011.
 For the first 2-year course a variety of SL and HL subjects have been offered along with TOK (Theory of Knowledge).
 Subjects World Literature and Mathematics are compulsory but are at SL and HL.
 One subject from Biology, Chemistry or Physics must be chosen at SL or HL.
 One subject from History, Geography or Economics must be chosen at SL or HL.
 One subject from French, Spanish, German (and hopefully in the future Mandarin and Latin) at ab initio [from scratch] level, SL or HL.
 One more option is fulfilled by a science, humanities or foreign language option or the choice of Visual Arts at SL or HL.
 In March 2013 prospective students were informed that the International Baccalaureate will no longer be offered due to lack of interest and applications from internal Year 11 students who wished to stay on the next year, and timetable and staffing constraints.
 The school now offers the English Baccalaureate (Ebacc) which is a nationwide GCSE achievement.
-It is not a certificated award but proves the student is well-educated and provides the student with a basis for A level study and will support an application to university.